Updated: Sep 6

 In more serious examples of drug trafficking, property received through proceeds of crime (for example real estate or other substantial items such as cars) can also be the subject of a forfeiture Order.
 Police may also apply for a restraining order to prevent the disposal of property alleged to have been tainted.
 Property so restrained may then be subject to automatic forfeiture upon a finding of guilt for commercial and large commercial drug trafficking.

-Get advice, prepare early
+Get advice, prepare early if charged with Traffick Drug of Dependence

 An allegation of drug trafficking is obviously serious.
 The offence is one which will often result in the recording of a conviction, however the alleged criminality that underpins an allegation of trafficking can vary enormously, and the definition of trafficking is expansive and includes activity that does not have a strong commercial element.
 If you are facing a drug offence, call our office on (03) 9668 7600 to arrange an obligation free case assessment to discuss all of your options.